 Klein & Wilson represented a public company in a commercial unlawful detainer action and obtained a judgment against defendants in the amount of $498,052.19 plus possession of the property.

 BioGentec was a landlord's worst nightmare.
 The company was habitually late on rent and repeatedly made commitments it did not keep.
-The landlord, Klein & Wilson's client, refused to renew the lease and, at that point, the landlord's nightmare only got worse.
+The landlord, Klein & Wilson's client, refused to renew the lease and, at that point, the landlord's nightmare got worse.
 BioGentec held over and took advantage of every procedural opportunity to delay eviction.
-As a result of Klein & Wilson's very aggressive litigation tactics, Klein & Wilson successfully evicted BioGentec and then won a substantial monetary judgment against BioGentec for back rent and attorneys' fees.
-Although BioGentec did not voluntarily pay the judgment, Klein & Wilson convinced the court to find the principal of BioGentec in contempt of court for failing to turn over assets and almost all of the outstanding judgment was recovered when the judge threatened to throw the principal in jail.
-This was an extremely satisfying result.
+As a result of Klein & Wilson's aggressive litigation tactics, Klein & Wilson successfully evicted BioGentec and then won a substantial monetary judgment against BioGentec for back rent and attorneys' fees.
+Klein & Wilson convinced the court to find the principal of BioGentec in contempt of court for failing to turn over assets.
+Klein & Wilson recovered almost all of the outstanding judgment when the judge threatened to throw the principal in jail.

 In 2006, Klein & Wilson represented a tenant who leased a large building for many years.
 The lease required the tenant to maintain the building.
 Upon termination of the tenancy, the landlord demanded $765,000 to repair the premises.
-Klein & Wilson persuaded the landlord that many of its demands were unreasonable and to accept only $350,000 to resolve the dispute.
+Klein & Wilson persuaded the landlord that many of its demands were unreasonable, and Klein & Wilson settled the case for only $350,000.

 Plaza Freeway Limited Partnership v.
 First Mountain Bank

 State of California v.
-Diess, et al. (El Morro Mobilehome Park)
+Diess, et al. (El Morro Village Mobile Home Park)

-Klein & Wilson represented virtually all the residents of the El Morro Village Mobilehome Park in their effort to avoid eviction by the State of California.
+Klein & Wilson represented most of the residents of the El Morro Village Mobile Home Park in their effort to avoid eviction by the State of California.
 The matter was an extremely high profile case involving some of the leading citizens of Orange County, the California legislature, and the Governor of California.
-The residents of El Morro Village had lived there for many years and the site had been a mobilehome park for approximately 75 years.
-The State of California and very powerful forces within the State wanted the mobilehome park closed and took every step possible to force the residents to leave at the conclusion of their leases.
-Klein & Wilson was asked to delay eviction as long as possible to allow the residents' lobbyist to seek a lease extension.
-Klein & Wilson was able to avoid the immediate eviction of the residents and when the legislative option failed, Klein & Wilson was able to negotiate a deal with the State allowing hundreds of residents to remain for 14 months and leave their mobilehomes in place without paying for the costs of removal.
+The residents of El Morro Village lived at the mobile home park for many years and the site had been a mobile home park for approximately 75 years.
+The State of California and very powerful forces within the State wanted the mobile home park closed and took every step possible to force the residents to leave.
+Klein & Wilson sought to delay eviction as long as possible to allow the residents' lobbyist to seek a lease extension.
+Klein & Wilson was successful at avoiding immediate eviction of the residents and when the legislative option failed, Klein & Wilson was able to negotiate a deal with the State allowing hundreds of residents to remain for 14 months and leave their mobile homes in place without paying for the costs of removal.
 Klein & Wilson understands it ultimately cost the State millions of dollars in lost revenue and removal costs to return the site to its original condition.
-While Klein & Wilson was unable to stop the inevitable process of eviction, Klein & Wilson received a standing ovation from residents who came to hear a losing motion for a preliminary injunction against the State.
-Klein & Wilson received thank you notes from many of the residents, which are cherished to this day.
+While Klein & Wilson was unable to stop the inevitable eviction, Klein & Wilson received a standing ovation from residents who came to hear a losing motion for a preliminary injunction against the State.
+Klein & Wilson received thank you notes from many of the residents, who are cherished to this day.